mcore1976/antispy-jammer/README.md

 - 1 x BC557 : PNP bipolar transistor

-- set of 25kHZ (resonance frequency is important !)  ultrasonic piezo transducers like NU25C16T-1, 25kHz or equivalent some power source 3 - 5,5 Volt
+- set of 25kHZ (resonance frequency is important !)  ultrasonic piezo transducers like NU25C16T-1, 25kHz or equivalent

+- some power source 3 - 5,5 Volt (it may be LiPol battery or set of 3xAA batteries)

 Code is prepared in AVR-GCC and has to be uploaded with AVRDUDE to the ATTINy chip.